Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 This proof of concept project, working in collaboration with Sir Rodger Manwood's School, is designed to engage students more within the classroom.
 The aim is to design a seamlessly integrated participation tool that can easily fit into a teachers existing workflow to help students to focus more within the classroom.
 Having to navigate to a separate website or application to participate in a lesson can be disruptive and can slow down the flow of the lesson.

-With our modern-day society with technology and our increasingly fast paced lifestyle, it is becoming difficult to hold the attention of students while teaching (Consumer Insights, 2015).
-The aim of this project is to increase interactivity within lessons, without having to break the flow of the lesson, which could introduce disruption and slow down learning.
-My application will be a web-based voting tool that can be implemented directly within a PowerPoint presentation.
-It will accept votes from students on their individual devices and they will appear live in an active presentation, no need to switch windows or utilize external tools.
 // Use Bullet points to make points, convey why those decides were made. from an engineering perspective.

 ## Problem Analysis